-I went root beer shopping early and was able to find 7 varieties at my local Loblaws, a few were from the health food section.
+I went root beer shopping early and was able to find 8 varieties at my local grocery store, a few were from the health food section.
 I was really surprised at how many there were.
-I added one more to come with 8 in total.

 While we tasted, we gave each drink a score from 1 to 5, ranging from a number 1 being “I’d almost choose water over this, but at least it’s still beer” to number 5 being “I’d give up watching F1 (by guy’s fav.) or golfing, or riding my motorbike…(choose the appropriate answer), to have this beer again.
 My husband made up these great score cards, using the logo from each beer or root beer, so everyone could remember their favs.

-I used simple white tubs for the beers, and added Martha’s chalkboard labels.
-I also embellished with “cheers” which became our party theme food!
+I used simple white tubs filled with ice for the beers, and added chalkboard labels.
+In addition I also embellished with “cheers” which became our party theme!

-I used this great old wash tub for the root beer.
+I used this great old wash tub with ice for the root beer.

-I made a simple centre piece with some spring flowers, and a menu board.
+The simple centre piece was some spring flowers, and a menu board.

 The “cheers” sign was put together from various letters from different collections.
 I really love the different sizes and finishes together.
 Top Tip: I used a little blue tac to help hold them all up on the table.

 We started off the party with some really easy munches.
-I made veggies and dip, and then had a great time at the bulk store and west Indian grocery finding all kinds of fun nuts, chips and snack mixes.
+I made veggies and dip, and then had a great time at the bulk store and West Indian grocery finding all kinds of fun nuts, chips and snack mixes.
 These were a real hit with everyone, who seemed to enjoy all the different varieties and they were the perfect accompaniment to beer and root beer.